ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

   Learn more [below](../../../client-api/session/querying/how-to-query#queries-always-provide-results-using-an-index).

 * Queries that do Not specify which index to use are called __Dynamic Queries__.
-  Examples in this article show dynamic queries.
+  This article displays examples of dynamic queries only.
-  See [querying an index](../../../indexes/querying/query-index) for other examples.
+  For examples showing how to query an index see [querying an index](../../../indexes/querying/query-index).

 ---